allenai/ai2thor/README.md

 ## Citation

     @article{ai2thor,
-        Author = {Eric Kolve and
-                  Roozbeh Mottaghi and
+        Author = {Eric Kolve and Roozbeh Mottaghi and Winson Han and Eli VanderBilt
+                  and Luca Weihs and Alvaro Herrasti
-                  Daniel Gordon and
+                  and Daniel Gordon and Yuke Zhu
-                  Yuke Zhu and
-                  Abhinav Gupta and
+                  and Abhinav Gupta and Ali Farhadi},
-                  Ali Farhadi and
-                  Winson Han and
-                  Eli Vanderbilt},
         Title = {{AI2-THOR: An Interactive 3D Environment for Visual AI}}, Journal = {arXiv},
-        Year = {2019}
+        Year = {2017}
     }